Study Code of Practice and Student Code of Conduct

 - To submit work that is not entirely produced by the student in question.

 - When a student seeks and receives assistance from others such as teachers, peer students and parents, beyond what is recommended in the subject guidelines.
-This also includes assistance by an AI tool when it goes beyond what is allowed by the school.
+This also includes assistance by an AI tool and editing tools, when it goes beyond what is allowed by the school.

-- When a student obtains support through the many resources available on the internet without referencing his or her sources correctly.
+- When a student obtains support through the many resources available on the internet without referencing their sources correctly.
 In addition, there are many websites that offer "help" and make available finished pieces of work in exchange for another or for payment.
 Do not use these websites!

 - When a student 'duplicates' their own, or others' (e.g. friends/previous students/older siblings) work for more than one component across subjects or course components.
 For example, using the same work for an IA in Maths and Physics, or the same work for an IA and an EE.